orsonteodoro/gcf2/profiles/gaming/README.md

     - 1.10 keeps SSP, _FORITIFY_SOURCE (a poor man's ASan), drops Retpoline.
     - 1.35 keep enable SSP, _FORITIFY_SOURCE, enables Retpoline and is the overlay default.
-    - For competitive gaming, you can
+    - For competitive gaming, you can set

       ```
-      set CFLAGS_HARDENED_DISABLED=1 and
+      CFLAGS_HARDENED_DISABLED=1
-      set RUSTFLAGS_HARDENED_TOLERANCE_USER=1
+      RUSTFLAGS_HARDENED_TOLERANCE_USER=1
-      to disable userland hardening
       ```

-      or
+      to disable userland hardening, or set

       ```
-      set CFLAGS_HARDENED_TOLERANCE_USER="1.01" and
+      CFLAGS_HARDENED_TOLERANCE_USER="1.01"
-      set RUSTFLAGS_HARDENED_TOLERANCE_USER="1.01"
+      RUSTFLAGS_HARDENED_TOLERANCE_USER="1.01"
-      for a 60 FPS system
       ```

-      or
+      for a 60 FPS system, or set

       ```
-      set CFLAGS_HARDENED_TOLERANCE_USER="1.03" and
+      CFLAGS_HARDENED_TOLERANCE_USER="1.03"
-      set RUSTFLAGS_HARDENED_TOLERANCE_USER="1.03"
+      RUSTFLAGS_HARDENED_TOLERANCE_USER="1.03"
-      for a 30 FPS system
       ```

-      to limit to 1 FPS drop and to avoid the unstable 3 FPS drop possibility.
+      for a 30 FPS system.
+To limit to 1 FPS drop and to avoid the unstable 3 FPS drop possibility.
 You can also apply it per-package with per-package env files (aka .conf files).

   - General kernel configuration policy